Data group event handler

 In this section, you have the ability to narrow down the events to which the event handler responds.
 A distinction is made between two types of event:

-All other types of event, e.g. the creation of a data set via the browser, or the creation of a time-controlled event when a timer job runs.
+All other types of events, e.g. the creation of a data record via the browser or the creation of a time-controlled event by a timer.

 Handle external and internal events

 The event handler responds to both types of event.
-You can define the following settings in addition for data group and Groovy script event handlers:
+For data group and Groovy event handlers, you can also set the following settings:

 • Handle primal and subsequent events